-After your purchase your PG Music software serial from SudeepAudio.com:
+After your purchase your PG Music software serial (passcode) from SudeepAudio.com:

-- Log in or create a new PG Music account.
+- Log into your (or create a new) PG Music account.

-- Click on My Products and enter your Serial Number as received
+- Click on My Products, and enter your Serial Number as received from us.

 - Choose your preferred language using the drop-down menu.

-- Click “Add to My Account” and the download links will appear below.
+- Click “Add to My Account” and the download links will appear on the screen and will also be emailed to your id registered with PG Music.

 How to install?